tonylubin/webscraper/README.md

 The app was designed entirely on the back-end using **Node Js** and with a server built using **Express** and using server-side rendering to deliver html pages to the client/browser with **EJS**.

+**NOTE:** - cron jobs on hosted cloud providers is fee-based, thus created scheduled task/script to run at user login to run locally instead.
+Decided on using a GUI instead of CLI for greater ease of use.

 <br>

 ### UI/DESIGN